StevenDavid/lambda-layer-tokenization/README.md

  3. This lab uses **python**  programming language for Lambda Layer and Lamnda Function application code.

  ## Environment Setup
+ Step 1.
 This Lab uses AWS Cloud9 as IDE.
 Complete the Cloud9 Setup in your environment using this [guide](cloud9_setup/README.md)

  ## Create S3 Bucket
+ Step 2.
 We need [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket for [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
 We are going to use AWS SAM in this lab to build and deploy SAM templates (template.yaml).
 Note that you need to use a unique name for your S3 bucket.
 Replace unique-s3-bucket-name with the required value.

  ```bash
  aws s3 mb s3://<unique-s3-bucket-name>
  ```

- ## Initial and Clone Git into Cloud9 Environment
+ ## Initialize and Clone Git into Cloud9 Environment

+ Step 3.
 Use the below commands to initialize and clone the git repository

  ```bash
  git init